January 31st

 Meaning of the subhAShita:

-Bride chooses - appearance; mother - possessions; father - reputation; relatives look for (good) lineage; other people - a fancy feast!
+The bride chooses appearance; mother, possessions; father, reputation; relatives look for (good) lineage; other people, a fancy feast!

 Commentary:

-When a union of two people happens through marriage, everyone associated will have their own set of opinions and judgements.
+When a union of two people happens through marriage, everyone associated will come with their own set of opinions and judgments.

 The bride chooses the groom based on his appearance.
-If the groom is good looking, she is happy.
+Beauty lies in the eye of the beholder.
+To her, the groom has to be appealing!
+If he looks good to her, she is happy.

 The mother is concerned about the family's monetary status.
-Every mother wants her daughter to be married into a family who is more financially well-to-do than her.
+Every mother wants her daughter to be married into a family that is more financially well-to-do than her own.
 That way, her daughter can have the comforts she is used to.
 Even a beggar-woman wants her daughter to be married to someone who gets more alms than herself!

-A father is interested in what the family is rested on, their cornerstone - family background, stability, name, fame, etc. He wants the daughter to belong to a reputable family so that she can live her life holding her head high.
+A father is interested in what the family rests on, the cornerstone—family background, stability, name, fame, etc. He wants the daughter to belong to a reputable family so that she can live her life holding her head high.

-Other relatives ask about lineage, where the groom's family belongs to, etc.
+Other relatives ask about lineage, where the groom's family is from, etc.

 Everyone else is only interested in the fancy banquet at the wedding!

-Now we know who the true well-wishers are and the criteria each person looks for!
+Now we know who the true well-wishers are and what criteria each person is interested in at a wedding.

 pada vigrahaH: